 You will then head to the quaint village of Sauðarkrókur, where you will spend the night.

 Today you will explore a gem of western Iceland, the Snæfellsnes Peninsula.
 This beautiful part of the country is often referred to as Iceland in miniature.
 This name refers to the wide variety of Iceland's natural landscapes that are found here.

 You will then head to a town that sits on the edge of Snæfellsnes, Stykkisholmur.
 This quaint town is a cultural hub and a place of history.
 This is a great place to stretch your legs and take in some incredible surroundings.

 Breiðafjörður is a beautiful fjord on the peninsula that is also home to a variety of native wildlife.
-The cliffs in the area are some of the oldest land formations in the country and have become a frequent home to the Atlantic Puffin.
+The cliffs in the area are some of the oldest land formations in the country.
+They have become a frequent home to the Atlantic Puffin.
 While visiting Breiðafjörður, you could also choose to take a Viking Sushi adventure.

 In this experience, two cuisines and cultures are combined to create something unforgettable.
 You will venture into the ocean in a fishing boat.
 The team aboard will scour the waters for seafood, and the catch will be prepared and served for you on board with wasabi and soy sauce.
 You can enjoy all of this while getting a different perspective on some of the landmarks of the peninsula.

-From here, it’s time to explore the peninsula.
-There’s a lot of places to explore here and lots of time to see it.
+From here, it's time to explore the peninsula.
+There are a lot of places to explore here and lots of time to see it.

 One of the most notable places in this area is the glacier that has given this peninsula its name.
 Snæfellsjökull is a glacier-capped volcano.
 It looks over the surrounding landscape like a mountainous guardian.
 This glacier was the setting at the beginning of the Jules Verne epic science fiction novel 'Journey to the Centre of the Earth.'